USI-MSDE-SA-2022/software-architecture-model-Annonymus-v02/src/sa/model/index.md

 ```

 Activity logs help in detection of and recovery from attacks and credential leaks both for our service as a whole and for our clients' individual databases

+{.feedback

++ This may also be called Auditability.
++ The Event Sourcing pattern helps to deliver it.

+}

 # Ex - Quality Attribute Tradeoff